 With a history spanning over 500 years, no silver coin collection would be complete without the sixpence.

 Sixpence coins were first minted in 1551, while Edward VI was King.
 Silver had been debased during the reign of his father, King Henry VIII, and the silver testoon in particular found its value halved.
+The testoon being valued at six pence however proved useful and popular.
+When the testoon was restored to its original value during the reign of Elizabeth I, it was renamed as the shilling.
+The debased version of the testoon was then worth six pence, and would be officially adopted as that coin.

 Following the decimalisation of Britain’s currency in the 1971, the sixpence remained in circulation for another nine years until 1980.
 As part of the decimal system, the sixpence had a somewhat confusing value of 2.5 pence.